sendgrid/docs/source/API_Reference/Webhooks/parse.md

 ---

 {% info %}
-Available to Silver and higher packages or to our free demo accounts.
+Available to Bronze and higher packages or to our free demo accounts.
 {% endinfo %}

 {% info %}